-Knowing the Types of Skin Cancer and Their Signs
+Identifying the Types of Skin cancer and their Characteristics

-Identifying skin cancer types is the first step to familiarizing yourself with what is and isn’t a cause for concern.
-The three forms of skin cancer that are most common include Basal Cell Carcinoma, Squamous Cell Carcinoma, and Melanoma.
-The type of cancer that individuals get is determined by where the cancer begins; cancer that begins in the skin cells (called basal cells) means that an individual has basal cell skin cancer.
-When the cells that give our skin its color turn to cancerous cells, melanoma develops.¹
+Knowing the types of skin cancer and their characteristics is the first step in familiarizing yourself with what is and isn’t a cause for concern.
+The three most common types of skin cancer are Melanoma, Basal Cell Carcinoma (BCC), and Squamous Cell Carcinoma (SCC).
+The type of Cancer is determined by its starting location; if it begins in the skin cells (known as basal cells), the individual has basal cell skin cancer.
+Melanoma, on the other hand, occurs when the pigment-producing cells become malignant.

-Often called “the most serious skin cancer,” the first signs of melanoma usually present themselves in a mole that is already on your skin or it can appear suddenly as a dark spot that stands out from the rest.
-Because melanoma tends to spread, it has people wondering is melanoma treatable?
-It’s important to know that with early diagnosis and treatment, it can be.
+Melanoma is known as the most serious type of skin cancer, and the first signs of melanoma usually present themselves in a mole that is already on your skin, or it can appear suddenly as a dark spot that stands out from the rest.
+Because melanoma tends to spread, early diagnosis and treatment are essential.
+If you know the ABCDE warning signs, you’ll be able to recognize melanoma and catch it early on.1

 ABCDE Warning Signs of Melanoma

-One of the easiest ways of identifying cancerous moles is to follow the ABCDE warning signs of skin cancer.
-Use these first five letters of the alphabet as a guide to help you recognize possible melanoma.
-Remember, most moles, brown spots, and growths on the skin are harmless, but using the ABCDEs (and the Ugly Duckling sign) can help you stay on top of your skincare and catch a problem before it spreads. ²‚³
+Keeping an eye out for melanoma is easier if you follow the ABCDE warning signs of skin cancer.
+These initial five letters of the alphabet can aid in detecting a potential threat and help you identify possible melanoma.
+Remember, most moles, brown spots, and growths on the skin are harmless, but using the ABCDEs (and the Ugly Duckling sign) can help you stay on top of your skincare and catch a problem before it spreads.2,3

 Asymmetry